 This will be your go bag that has the supplies that will ensure you will be fed and will have enough water to last you for 72 hours.
 The supplies inside this bag may vary.
 What is most important is for it to have the necessary survival tools, non-perishable food, and water.
 Some must-have tools include copies of essential documents, bottled water, flashlight, extra batteries, extra cash, a new car, and house keys.
 This bag should also be your first aid kit, perhaps small enough to fit in.
 Some ponchos, metal pots or mugs, space blankets, multi-tool knives, and fire striking tools are also some of the essentials that should be in your survival supplies bag.

 A Gadget Go Bag

 A first aid kit bag and a survival supplies bag wouldn’t be enough for someone who relies on technology to be able to get things done.
 This is when a gadget go-bag should also be prepared, complete with the needed set of tools.
-Your gadget bag should include chargers for your phone, tablet, and laptop, USB cable, thumb drive, and surge protector are just among the essentials that you should not forget.
+Your gadget bag should include chargers for your phone, tablet, and laptop; a USB cable, thumb drive, and surge protector are just among the essentials that you should not forget.

-The goal of emergency preparedness is to lessen the blow that it will most likely have on people, especially the vulnerable ones like the children, elderly, and those with physical disabilities.
+The goal of emergency preparedness is to lessen the blow that it will most likely have on people, especially the vulnerable ones like the children, the elderly, and those with physical disabilities.
 When you have these kits at home, you are less likely to panic, knowing that everyone is already aware of the importance of emergency preparedness.